Domination, fibrations and splitting: Introduction

-where each $f_i$ fiber, as well as $p_1$, are semi-minimal.
+where for each $b_i \models p_i$, the strong type $\stp(b_i/f_{i-1}(b_i)A)$, as well as $p_1$, are semi-minimal.
 Studying the possible behaviors of the semi-minimal analysis has been of great interest for pure model theory as well as for its applications, via the $\omega$-stable theory $\mathrm{DCF}_0$, to ordinary algebraic differential equations.
-See for example \cite{buechler2008vaught}, \cite{jin2018constructing} or \cite{eagles2024splitting}.
+See for example \cite{buechler2008vaught}, \cite{jin2018constructing} or \cite{eagles2025splitting}.

 Minimal types come equipped with the pregeometry induced by algebraic closure, making their structure simpler to understand than that of arbitrary types (although it can still be very complex).
 These two results show the crucial importance of minimal types in understanding the structure of finite rank stable theories.
 It is natural to ask about the connection between the two decompositions, and clarifying this is the main objective of this article.
 Note that Buechler's levels (see \cite[Section 3]{buechler2008vaught}) are a first answer to this.
 However, he only considers the specific analysis provided by levels.
 We work with arbitrary semi-minimal analysis, which should allow our methods to be applied to semi-minimal analyses appearing in nature, such as when studying primitives of solutions of differential equations \cite{jaoui2023relative} or Pfaffian chains \cite{freitag2021not}.
+Also remark that levels have been generalized to simple theories by Palac\'{i}n and Wagner \cite{palacin2013ample}, and our work here might also generalize.

 We will mostly focus on individual steps of the semi-minimal analysis, i.e. fix some type $p \in S(A)$ and some $A$-definable map $f$ with domain containing the realizations of $p$.
 The image of the realizations of $p$ also is a complete type, which we call $f(p)$.
-We denote such a map $f : p \rightarrow f(p)$.
+As mentioned previously, we denote such a map $f : p \rightarrow f(p)$.

 A first question one could ask is if the minimal types in the semi-minimal analysis entirely determine those appearing in the domination decomposition, and vice-versa.
 Neither of these is correct, and examples were already given in \cite{jaoui2023relative}, although not phrased in the language of domination-decomposition.
 In fact, the notion of \emph{uniform} almost internality from that article is key.
 It states that the fibers of a map $f$ are all almost internal to a fixed type $r$, and that we can pick the same extra parameters $D$ for all fibers at once.
 We prove the following, which is Theorem \ref{theo: unif-int-dom-char}: